This is in the way of a gift to one of my fellow travelers, the LiveJournalist known as Swythyv. It spun off from a 4-way e-mail discussion.

 Which now has one wondering why Victor Krum recognized the sigil as Grindelwald’s mark but not as that of the Deathly Hallows.
 But I think we have a reasonable explanation for that at hand.
 Grindelwald had a British great-aunt (or a great-aunt living in Britain, anyway) who could have sent him a book of British fables when he was a small child.

 Yet Hermione was certain that the Hallows sigil had been added to the book, and wasn’t a part of it, nor did the (original) story of the 3 brothers who tried to cheat Death ever refer to the “gifts” as the Deathly Hallows.
-(Nor is there any religious connotation associated with them which would justify their being referred to as “hallows” at all.)
+(Nor is there any sacred connotation associated with them which would justify their being referred to as “hallows” at all.)
 And the book is supposedly written in runes which are Germanic or Scandinavian.

 I really think that this whole scenario simply fails to add up, so perhaps we need to look for a missing element.

 Clearly there is a semi-secret wizarding cult which has sprung up and adopted that particular story, devised or adopted that particular symbol — which really is cut into Ignotas Peverill’s headstone — and probably some kind of woo-woo philosophy to go with their interpretation of it.
 Xeno Lovegood as much as tells us so.
-Grindelwald may even have encountered members of the society rather than necessarily the nursery tale, and learned of it 3rd-hand, although he seems to have done so before he was 16 and was expelled from Durmstrang, since he carved the sigil into the wall there before they threw him out.
+Grindelwald may even have encountered members of that society rather than necessarily the nursery tale, and learned of it 3rd-hand, although he seems to have done so before he was 16 and was expelled from Durmstrang, since he carved the sigil into the wall there before they threw him out.
 He seems to have found the business all rather laughable although he and Albus were still young enough to play a fine, protracted game of “what if” on the strength of it.

 We can’t be sure just how lightly Albus took it, however.
 Albus was a far less carefree young man than Gellert was.